Frequently Asked Questions

 Do you see children?

-Gypsy Leaf Counseling Services, LLC provides counseling to adults ages 18 and over.
+No. We provide counseling services to adults ages 18 and older.

 What credentials do you hold?

-Currently, I hold a Licensed Professional Counselor (LPC) certification and am a Nationally Certified Counselor (NCC).
-I also hold a School Counselor certification in the state of Arizona.
+I am a Licensed Professional Counselor (LPC) and a Nationally Certified Counselor (NCC).

-Will other people know that I’m in counseling?
+Will other people know I’m in counseling?
 Is my information safe?

 What is your theoretical orientation?

-How long do most people stay in counseling for?
+How long do people usually stay in counseling?